 Stargazing in the U.S. and Canada

 Five constellations—Cassiopeia, Cepheus, Draco, Ursa Major, and Ursa Minor—can be seen year-round in the Northern Hemisphere.
-The other 31 well-known constellations are visible at different times of the year.
+And, the other well-known constellations are visible at different times of the year.
 Purchase a star finder that matches your latitude or download a stargazing app to use as a guide for the cosmos above.

 Picking a Stargazing Destination for Camping